marq24/ha-fordpass/README.md

 > [!NOTE]
 > Even if this integration was initially forked from [@itchannel and @SquidBytes](https://github.com/itchannel/fordpass-ha), the current version is a complete rewrite and is __not compatible__ with the __original FordPass integration__.
 >
 > I have been continuously working on improvements of the integration in the past month, especially on the compatibility with the latest Home Assistant versions and apply clean code standards.
-I hope this effort will make it much easier for other developers to understand how the communication with the FordPass backend works and how to extend/adjust the integration in the future.
+I hope this effort will make it much easier for other developers to understand how the communication with the Ford backend works and how to extend/adjust the integration in the future.
 >
 > This is a __cloud push integration__, which means that the data is pushed from Ford backend systems to Home Assistant via a websocket connection — so you receive data as it changes. __No polling__ (in a certain interval) __is required anymore__.
 >